akbaradie/akbaradie.github.io/index.md

 ---

 ## [FIFA 21 Data Cleaning and Analysis](https://github.com/akbaradie/fifa21-cleaning-EDA)
 FIFA 21 is an association football simulation video game published by Electronic Arts (EA), the game features more than 30 official leagues, over 700 clubs, and over 17,000 players.
-In this project, I did **data cleaning**, data transformation, data visualization, and exploratory data analysis** to see features correlataion and distribution.
+In this project, I did **data cleaning, data transformation, data visualization, and exploratory data analysis** to see features correlataion and distribution.
 Most of the work on this project uses **Pandas and Seaborn** library in **Python**.

 <img src="images/Fifa21_corr.png?raw=true"/>